Drell-Yan lepton-pair production: $q_T$ resummation at N$^3$LL accuracy and fiducial cross sections at N$^3$LO

 We briefly review the resummation formalism developed in Refs.\,\cite{Bozzi:2005wk,Bozzi:2010xn,Catani:2015vma} highlighting the main aspect relevant for our calculation.
-We consider the process \beqn h_1 + h_2 \to V +X \to l_3+l_4+X, \eeqn where $V$ denotes the vector boson\,\footnote{In this paper we explicitly consider the case $V=Z/\gamma^*$, however our analytic results and the ensuing numerical implementation can be extended for the generic case of the production of colourless high-mass systems.} produced by the colliding hadrons $h_1$ and $h_2$, while $l_3$ and $l_4$ are the final state leptons produced by the $V$ decay.
+We consider the process \beqn h_1 + h_2 \to V +X \to l_3+l_4+X, \eeqn where $V$ denotes the vector boson\,\footnote{In this paper we explicitly consider the case $V=Z/\gamma^*$, however our analytic results and the ensuing numerical implementation can be extended for the generic case of the production of colourless high-mass systems.} produced by the colliding hadrons $h_1$ and $h_2$ with a centre--of--mass energy $s$, while $l_3$ and $l_4$ are the final state leptons produced by the $V$ decay.